quantis/activeRecord/README.markdown

 ### Associations ###

-Paris provides a simple API for one-to-one, one-to-many and many-to-many relationships (associations) between models.
+Dakota provides a simple API for one-to-one, one-to-many and many-to-many relationships (associations) between models.
 It takes a different approach to many other ORMs, which use associative arrays to add configuration metadata about relationships to model classes.
 These arrays can often be deeply nested and complex, and are therefore quite error-prone.

-Instead, Paris treats the act of querying across a relationship as a *behaviour*, and supplies a family of helper methods to help generate such queries.
+Instead, Dakota treats the act of querying across a relationship as a *behaviour*, and supplies a family of helper methods to help generate such queries.
 These helper methods should be called from within *methods* on your model classes which are named to describe the relationship.
 These methods return ORM instances (rather than actual Model instances) and so, if necessary, the relationship query can be modified and added to before it is run.

 #### Summary ####

-The following list summarises the associations provided by Paris, and explains which helper method supports each type of association:
+The following list summarises the associations provided by Dakota, and explains which helper method supports each type of association:

 ##### One-to-one #####